 The amount of coverage a person will receive varies from policy to policy, but if an insurance company denies or underpays a valid claim, you may be entitled to pursue the appropriate compensation from them by taking legal action.

-If your home was destroyed in a tornado and your insurance claim is being denied, underpaid, or put on hold, contact the Dallas tornado insurance lawyers of Grisham & Kendall, PLLC.
+If your home was destroyed in a tornado and your insurance claim is being denied, underpaid, or put on hold, contact the Dallas and Houston tornado insurance lawyers of Grisham & Kendall, PLLC.
 Challenging an insurance company can be intimidating, but our experienced lawyers are committed to helping clients fight for compensation.
 Contact us today at (713) 999-5085 to learn more.